Edited by Gary A. Debele

 – Theresa Bea & Ruta Johnsen

-Introduction; Minnesota Child Support Guidelines Definitions; Child Support Calculations; Modification of Child Support – Minnesota Statutes Section 518A.39; Expungement of Criminal Record/Barriers to Employment; Life Insurance to Benefit Children: Minnesota Statutes Sections 518A.39, Subdivision 4 and 518A.71; Six-Month Review Hearing: Minnesota Statutes Section 518.1781; The Purpose of the IV-D Program; Receipt of Public Assistance; Enforcement of Child Support; Tax Exemption; Uniform Interstate Family Support Act – Minnesota Statute Chapter 518C; 2016 Supreme Court Rule Changes; Appeal; Emancipation; Overpayment of Child Support; Bankruptcy: U.S.C.
-Title 11; Court Forms; Appendix A – Form FAM301 (Effective Aug.
+Introduction; Minnesota Child Support Guidelines Definitions; Child Support Calculations; Modification of Child Support: Minnesota Statutes Section 518A.39; Expungement of Criminal Record/Barriers to Employment; Life Insurance to Benefit Children: Minnesota Statutes Sections 518A.39, Subdivision 4 and 518A.71; Six-Month Review Hearing: Minnesota Statutes Section 518.1781; The Purpose of the IV-D Program; Receipt of Public Assistance; Enforcement of Child Support; Tax Exemption; Uniform Interstate Family Support Act: Minnesota Statutes Chapter 518C; Supreme Court Rules; Appeal; Emancipation; Overpayment of Child Support; Bankruptcy: U.S.C.
+Title 11; Court Forms and Filliping Fees; Tribal Court; Appendix A – Form FAM301 (Effective Aug.
 1, 2016)

 Introduction; Treatment of Medical Support